sagotoons/fuzzytools/README.md

 ![Fuzzy Tools banner](https://github.com/sagotoons/fuzzytools/blob/5aabad83324189747782a9c5326fe3565c223e19/images/fuzzytools_banner.png)
 The Fuzzy Tools add-on is a collection of tools, heavily focused on efficiency and a quick workflow with a multi-camera scene in mind.
 Some of Fuzzy Tools was demonstrated during my presentation 'Journey Towards an Efficient 1-Person Pipeline' at BCON23, which you can see here: www.youtube.com/watch?v=W01lQrcCz9s

-_Fuzzy Tools is specifically created for a fast EEVEE Legacy pipeline, but many aspects still work in Cycles.
-Full support for EEVEE Next will be added in a future release._
+_Fuzzy Tools is specifically created for a fast EEVEE pipeline, but many aspects still work in Cycles._

 # Features
 Some unique features that come with Fuzzy Tools: